SonuK-Mehta/MySQL-CURD-userManagementSystem/README.md

 3. Install dependencies:
 npm install

-4. Set up the MySQL database by executing the SQL script provided in `database.sql`.
+4. Set up the MySQL database by executing the SQL script provided in `user-schema.sql`.

-5. Configure the database connection by editing the `config.js` file and providing your MySQL database credentials.

-6. Start the application: npm start
+5. Start the application: npm start

 ## Usage